Initiatives & Events

 Dr. Denise Davis-Cotton and Karen Bell Circus Arts Conservatory, Participate in outcome-based arts-integrated instructional practices provided by the Florida Center for Arts-Integrated Teaching (PAInT).
 Participants will engage in Circus Science explorations, a model example of PAInT Center activities!
 These experiential learning experiences ensure that students are actively engaged while learning essential skills needed for enduring success in school and in life.
-PAInT is a Statewide Center at USF Sarasota-Manatee that provides a collaborative university/community infrastructure for developing partnerships that support arts-integrated teaching.
+PAInT is a Statewide Center at the USF Sarasota-Manatee campus that provides a collaborative university/community infrastructure for developing partnerships that support arts-integrated teaching.

 Arts-Integrated Teaching: PAInT, Circus Science, and the Magic of Puppets

 Dr. Denise Davis-Cotton, Coordinator, FL Center for Arts-Integrated Teaching (PAInT)